nestybox/sysbox/docs/design.md

 Notice how shiftfs is mounted on the container's rootfs.

-uid(gid) shifting is not used by sysvisor when Docker userns-remap is enabled, as in this case Docker ensures that the container's rootfs is owned by the same host user that maps to the container's root user.
-Sysvisor-runc detects this situation and does not use shiftfs on the container rootfs.
+uid(gid) shifting is not used by sysboxd when Docker userns-remap is enabled, as in this case Docker ensures that the container's rootfs is owned by the same host user that maps to the container's root user.
+Sysboxd-runc detects this situation and does not use shiftfs on the container rootfs.

 Here is an example of a system container mounts with Docker userns-remap (i.e., without uid(gid) shifting):

 ```
-$ docker run -it --rm --runtime=sysvisor-runc debian:latest
+$ docker run -it --rm --runtime=sysbox-runc debian:latest
 root@92ce5789c394:/# findmnt
 TARGET                                SOURCE                                      FSTYPE   OPTIONS
 /                                     /dev/sda[/var/lib/docker/231072.231072/btrfs/subvolumes/70d8a082b1d2f0fab5b918aa634d7448fd19292db1b3ae721be68172022b9522]